 Study & Training

-CEURUS organizes and hosts short-term, certificate-awarding programmes such as summer schools, winter schools and training programmes on Russian and East European politics, society, economics, foreign policy and culture..
+CEURUS organizes and hosts short-term, certificate-awarding programmes such as summer schools, winter schools and training programmes on Russian and Eurasian politics, society, economics, foreign policy and culture.
 CEURUS-affiliated scholars teach in a variety of degree programmes (BA, MA, PhD) offered at the UT, notably at the Johan Skytte Institute for Political Studies, as well as at the faculties of Law and Economics.
-CEURUS seeks to offer an intellectually stimulating environment for students interested in Russian and East European studies as well as EU-Russia relations.
+CEURUS seeks to offer an intellectually stimulating environment for students interested in Russian and Eurasian studies, as well as EU-Russia relations.
 The Centre and its constituting units welcome international students into their study programmes.

 Scholars affiliated with CEURUS teach in a number of MA Programmes offered by the UT faculties and institutes.
 The University of Tartu is also a member of two university consortia centred around offering internationally-focused master’s degrees relevant to the field of work at CEURUS.

-Scholars affiliated with CEURUS also supervise doctoral projects focusing on various aspects of the EU-Russia relationship.
+Scholars affiliated with CEURUS supervise doctoral projects focusing on various the region.